 If you cannot access your account because a passphrase has been changed, contact the service provider immediately and follow any steps the provider offers for recovering an account.

-Make your passphrase a sentence: A strong passphrase is a sentence that is at least 12 characters long.
-Focus on positive sentences or phrases that you like to think about and are easy to remember (for example, “I love country music.”).
-On many sites, you can even use spaces!
+- Use long, unique passphrases: Length trumps complexity.
+A strong passphrase is a sentence that is at least 12 characters long.
+Focus on positive sentences or phrases that you like to think about and are easy to remember.

 - Use a password manager: The best way to manage unique passwords fis through a password manager application.
 A password manager is software created to manage all your online credentials like usernames and passwords.
 It stores them in a safe, encrypted database and also generates new passwords when needed.

 - Think before you click: Links in email, tweets, texts, posts, social media messages and online advertising are the easiest way for cyber criminals to get your sensitive information.
 Be wary of clicking on links or downloading anything that comes from a stranger or that you were not expecting.